mwshinn/mwshinn.github.io/index.md

   [Instant
   MuseScore](https://www.amazon.co.uk/Instant-MuseScore-Maxwell-Shinn/dp/1783559365),
   are available under the Creative Commons BY-SA License.
-  - Also see Marc Sabatella's [brilliant book on MuseScore 2.0](https://bookshop.org/books/mastering-musescore-make-beautiful-sheet-music-with-musescore-2-1/9781508621683).
 - Here is a recent [picture of me]({{ site.baseurl }}/public/max-shinn-photo.jpg) courtesy of (and copyright) Pat O'Leary.